iov-one/docs/docs/weave/tutorial/01-installation.md

 ## Installing backend applications

 * Clone blog app `git clone https://github.com/iov-one/blog-tutorial/`
 * Checkout compatible blog app weave version of tendermint from [compatibility chart](https://github.com/iov-one/weave/blob/master/COMPATIBILITY.md).
-Blog applications latest version supports tendermint `v0.31.5`.
+Blog applications latest version supports tendermint `v0.31.11`.
 Make sure you are installed the compatible version of tendermint.

 **Note** we use ``go mod`` for dependency management.
 This is enabled by default in Go 1.12+.
-If you are running Go 1.11.4+, you must run the following in the terminal (or add to `~/.bashrc`): `export GO111MODULE=on`

 ```sh
 # cd into to your workspace that is not in your $GOPATH